-With Autumn’s arrival brings some cosy delights and Roasted Chestnuts are one of my favourites!
+With Autumn’s arrival brings some cosy delights.
+And Roasted Chestnuts are one of my favourites!
+Here’s a little guide on roasting your own chestnuts at home.

 Around this time of year and through the winter, I always enjoy a paper bag filled with roasted chestnuts from street vendors during trips to London.
 It just wouldn’t be the same without!
 Peeling and munching on them with gloved hands….
 Oh, that crisp smoky, smell sends me to a happy place, every time!